sedos-project/organization/docs/visitor/model/gui.md

 - **Table**: Tabular display of the data used in the chart.

+- **Download Data**: Download the tabular with the used data as csv-file

 <ins>Additional features to ease the use of this GUI are:</ins>

 - **Save Filer Settings**: To save your filter settings for later use, enter a title and save the configuration once filters are set.